mrled/lability-tutorial/03-Debugging/index.markdown

 To attempt this, follow the following steps:

-1. Get the IP address from Hyper-V Manager
+1. Get the IP address of the VM

-    Click on the VM, then select the "Networking" tab at the bottom.
-    You will see a list of network adapters assigned to the VM.
-    If any have an IP address, it will be displayed as well.

-2. Configure your host to allow insecure WinRM connections to the VM
+2. Configure your host to allow insecure WinRM connections to the VM with something like `Set-Item -Path WSMan:\localhost\Client\TrustedHosts -Value <VM IP address>`

-    By default, WinRM is configured to refuse to connect to a server if the connection cannot be secured.
-    We must disable this security for your VM's IP address in order to connect.
-    However, this is nothing to be concerned about, for two reasons:

-     -  The remote server is a VM on your workstation, and therefore has no untrusted network (like the Internet) where your credentials could be subject to a MITM attack.
-     -  The lab has just been created and should contain no sensitive data.

-    To disable security for your VM, run:

-    `Set-Item -Path WSMan:\localhost\Client\TrustedHosts -Value <VM IP address>`

-3. Connect to the VM
+3. Connect to the VM with `Enter-PSSession`

-    Get the credential for your VM - remember to use `Administrator` for the username with the password you selected - and create a new Powershell Remoting session to it.

-    `Enter-PSSession -ComputerName <VM IP address> -Credential (Get-Credential)`
+These steps are laid out in more detail in [Powershell Remoting](../backmatter/concepts/powershell/remoting)

 If that worked, you are now connected to the VM and can explore its filesystem, including the Bootstrap log referenced above.